cchudzicki-ocw-testing/14.310x-spring-2023/content/pages/comprehensive-review.md

 Suppose that judges can decide to whom they give a GPS bracelet to when individuals who have been arrested for a crime are released on bail (pending judgement).

-Separately, a researcher runs an RCT for the impact of bracelets: people who are released on bail are randomly assigned to recieve a bracelet or not.
+Separately, a researcher runs an RCT for the impact of bracelets: people who are released on bail are randomly assigned to receive a bracelet or not.
 She finds that the bracelet reduces the probability of committing a crime while on bail by 5 percentage points (and this difference is significant).

-Another researcher obtains a separate data set on the regular program (where the judge can decide whether or not to give the bracelet), that has many variables about the people who were arrested (including whether or not they were given a bracelet when released), and runs a machine learning algorithm to find out what predicts whether someone will commit a crime while on bail.They find that the bracelet tends to predict **greater** recidivism (recidivism means relapse into criminal behavior)
+Another researcher obtains a separate data set on the regular program (where the judge can decide whether or not to give the bracelet), that has many variables about the people who were arrested (including whether or not they were given a bracelet when released), and runs a machine learning algorithm to find out what predicts whether someone will commit a crime while on bail.
+They find that the bracelet tends to predict **greater** recidivism (recidivism means relapse into criminal behavior)

 This implies that one of the two studies must be incorrect.

-True
+True or False?

-False

 ## Long Question 1

 You are interested in doing a project on jail sentences and recidivism.
 You find publicly available data listing plea deals and court decisions resulting in jail sentences for Middlesex County, Massachusetts.
 The list contains de-identified information on offense, sex, age, and prison of incarceration.
 You scrape the data and perform some preliminary analysis.
 You wish to contact the prisoners and ask each to participate in a survey.
 You then survey those who are willing and analyze the resulting data.

 ### Question 6